A new iPad Pro, iMac and more are here — what you need to know - CNN Underscored

 This is the first iMac built from the ground up for Apple’s new M1 processor (which gave us blazing performance on the latest MacBook Pro and MacBook Air).
 This means that apps should open faster than ever, and multitasking between intensive creative tasks and hopping into Apple Arcade games should be incredibly smooth.
 Apple also says the new iMac stays whisper quiet under heavy workflows.
 The desktop features up to four USB 3.0 ports for connecting to your accessories, two of which are Thunderbolt ports that allow for lightning-fast transfer speeds.

-The new iMac seems ideal for working from home, with a 1080p webcam (a much-awaited upgrade from the lower-resolution cameras in most Macs) that uses advanced image processing to make you look as true to life as possible.
+The new iMac seems ideal for working from home, with a 1080p webcam – that’s the same resolution found on last year’s iMac, but the M1 processor allows for better image processing that should make you look even more present and true to life.
 It also packs what Apple calls a “studio quality” microphone array for taking calls as well as more powerful speakers over the previous generation, complete with Spatial Audio for getting fully immersed in Dolby Atmos-supported shows and movies.

 Apple’s latest iMac can be configured with one of three new versions of the wireless Magic Keyboard.
 The latest Magic Keyboards will be the first to allow Touch ID on iMac, meaning you can do things like log in to the computer, authorize credit card payments and even switch user accounts with a simple tap of the finger.
 You’ll have a choice between a more compact model and a larger option that includes a full number pad.
 Apple’s wireless Magic Mouse and Magic Trackpad will also be available in new variations that match the latest iMac colors.